Q: I found an injured/sick bird. What should I do?

 Q: I have a question that is not addressed on this page.

-Please visit the bird FAQ on National Audubon's website.
+Please visit the Frequently Asked Questions page on the National Audubon Society's website.